-Smartphones and tablets are amazing devices that enable us to do things that were previously impossible.
-In the palm of our hands, we have technology that's as powerful as a PC - enabling us to communicate, collaborate and share information instantly, from anywhere.
-Why not put these mobile tools to work for your company's learning programs?
+Smartphones and tablets are amazing devices that enable us to perform tasks previously only possible from a PC.
+In the palm of our hands, we now have technology that allows us to communicate, collaborate and share information instantly, from anywhere.
+So how can you put these mobile tools to work for your company's learning programs?

 Why Mobile Learning Makes Sense